THUDM/CodeGeeX4/README.md

 2. **[Infilling Guideline](./guides/Infilling_guideline.md)**: This guide explains the VSCode extension official infilling format, covering general infilling, cross-file infilling, and generating a new file in a repository.

-3. **[repository Tasks Guideline](./guides/Repository_tasks_guideline.md)**: This guide demonstrates how to use repository tasks in CodeGeeX4-ALL-9B, including QA tasks at the repository level and how to trigger the aicommiter capability of CodeGeeX4-ALL-9B to perform deletions, additions, and changes to files at the repository level.
+3. **[Repository Tasks Guideline](./guides/Repository_tasks_guideline.md)**: This guide demonstrates how to use repository tasks in CodeGeeX4-ALL-9B, including QA tasks at the repository level and how to trigger the aicommiter capability of CodeGeeX4-ALL-9B to perform deletions, additions, and changes to files at the repository level.

 These guides aim to provide a comprehensive understanding and facilitate efficient use of the model.